Azebhaile/MyPortfolio/README.md

 - Why you do what you do

-I do what I do because I believe in the transformative power of technology.
-It has the ability to solve complex problems, enhance lives, and create meaningful connections.
-I am driven by the joy of crafting innovative solutions and making a positive impact in the world through my work.
+I do what I do because I am passionate about technology and its incredible potential to change the world.
+I believe in its ability to solve problems, improve lives, and bring people together.
+Creating innovative solutions and making a positive difference through my work brings me immense joy and fulfillment.

 - The teams you have worked on